-Ta Khmau municipality Travel Guide
+Ta Khmau municipality City

-City City in Kandal, close to Phnom Penh
+City in Kandal, close to Phnom Penh

 A short ride from Phnom Penh, Ta Khmau functions as Kandal’s market town with riverside pagodas, wet-season ferries and street stalls.
 Travelers stop for fresh river fish, local markets and to gauge everyday Cambodian provincial life before the capital.

-Why Visit Ta Khmau municipality? #
+Why Visit Ta Khmau municipality?#

 A short trip from Phnom Penh that functions as a practical gateway to the Cambodian capital while offering its own local flavor.
 Ta Khmau’s central markets, riverside eateries and neighborhood pagodas give a glimpse of everyday Khmer life, and street-food stalls serve classics such as fish amok and kuy teav.
 Travelers looking to combine Phnom Penh’s museums with low-key market exploration will find convenient lodging and accessible local culture here.